NxPKG/khulnasoft-docs/content/dns/zone-setups/zone-transfers/access-control-lists/create-new-list.md

 To create a new ACL using the dashboard:

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login) and select an account.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com/login) and select an account.
 2. Go to **Manage Account** > **Configurations**.
 3. Go to **DNS Zone Transfers**.
 4. For **ACL**, click **Create**.